blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### Farmer
 You bent your back under a blazing sun to till the land and raise a crop.
-**Skills:** agriculture, proficiency with sickles **Items:** Common clothes, a sickle, a chicken, a 30lb sack of wheat berries, and a pouch containing 5 silver pieces
+**Skills:** agriculture, proficiency with sickles **Items:** Common clothes, a chicken, a 30lb sack of wheat berries, and a pouch containing 5 silver pieces

 ## Class
 Your class decides your hit dice, class features, and informs the role you'll play in your party.